JavaScript var Keyword Complete Guide

 How can I fix loop closure issues with var?

-What happens if I declare the same var variable multiple times?
+What happens if I declare the same var name twice?

-When would I need to use var instead of let/const?
+When would I actually need to use var?